 The Clinical Research Coordination (CRC) Program is administered jointly by Mayo School of Health Sciences (MSHS) and Rochester Community and Technical College (RCTC).

-Education programs in MSHS — part of the College of Medicine, Mayo Clinic — are fully recognized and accredited by the Higher Learning Commission, North Central Association of Colleges and Schools, the regional accrediting body for higher education.
+Education programs in MSHS — part of the Mayo Clinic College of Medicine — are fully recognized and accredited by the Higher Learning Commission, North Central Association of Colleges and Schools, the regional accrediting body for higher education.

 RCTC is accredited by Minnesota State Colleges and Universities.

-Further CRC Program leadership information is online, as is the MSHS organizational structure (must be logged in to the Mayo network).
+Further CRC Program leadership information is online, as is the MSHS contact list (must be logged in to the Mayo network).

 CRC Program professional education faculty are recruited and hired by program leadership.
 These faculty members are Mayo Clinic employees recognized locally and nationally as subject matter experts in the field of clinical research.
 As indicated in course syllabi, CRC faculty members are available outside of scheduled class periods during the semester to meet students' needs.